Full-Time Faculty

 Research Interests

-Environmental Economics, International Economics
+Environmental Economics

 Biography

 Professor Kim is currently a visiting instructor at Kalamazoo college.
 Prior to joining K, she taught Economics at Western Michigan University since 2007.
 She holds an MA in Economics from the University of Wyoming, a BA in Hotel and Restaurant Management Administration from Central Missouri State University, and a BA in International Trade from Sookmyung Women’s University in Seoul, Korea.
 Her research focuses on regional economics, environmental economics, and education policy and has resulted in three publications.
 Besides teaching economics, she is a certified Korean Language Teacher (Lv.3) and a yoga instructor.
-She taught at the Kalamazoo Korean Language school for 11 years (2007-2018) and she has taught yoga for past 6 years (2017-current) in the Kalamazoo area.
+She taught at the Kalamazoo Korean Language school for 11 years (2007-2018) and she has taught yoga for past 6 years (2017-current) in the Kalamazoo area

 Amy MacMillan

-L. Lee Stryker Associate Professor of Business Management
+L. Lee Stryker Professor of Business Management

 Phone: